 Costumes are by Susan Antonelli (John Adams, The Knick), and Pete White (Mona Lisa Smile, Sherlock Holmes).

-Also of interest to period drama fans and part of the Apple TV Plus line-up, is an adaptation of author Min Jin Lee’s historical novel Pachinko.
+Also of interest to period drama fans and part of the Apple TV Plus line-up at launch, is an adaptation of author Min Jin Lee’s historical novel Pachinko.
 Beginning in 1910 and spanning nearly 80 years, the big-budget, eight-episode miniseries begins with a story of forbidden love and follows a Korean family as they migrate to Japan, and live through war, peace, love, and loss.

-The crime series “Defending Jacob,” which stars “Downton Abbey’s” Michelle Dockery, and a remake of the British comedy “Time Bandits” are also coming to Apple TV Plus.
-Additionally, an episode in Steven Spielberg’s anthology series “Amazing Stories” will revolve around a time-traveling World War II pilot, and from “Peaky Blinders” creator Steven Knight comes “See,” a 10-episode drama set in the future with “evil queens, brave heroes and thrilling adventure.”
+The crime series “Defending Jacob,” which stars “Downton Abbey’s” Michelle Dockery, and a remake of the British comedy “Time Bandits” are part of the Apple TV Plus line-up.
+Additionally, an episode in Steven Spielberg’s anthology series “Amazing Stories” revolves around a time-traveling World War II pilot, and from “Peaky Blinders” creator Steven Knight comes “See,” a 10-episode drama set in the future with “evil queens, brave heroes and thrilling adventure.”

-Featuring original shows and movies across every genre, Apple TV+ is coming this fall.
-Exclusively on the Apple TV app.
+Featuring original shows and movies across every genre, Apple TV+ is exclusively on the Apple TV app.

 If you enjoyed this post, be sure to see The Period Films List, with the best historical and costume dramas sorted by era.
 You’ll especially like the Best Period Dramas: Victorian Era list, and want to read the news about the new adaptation of Emma.